IngeborgArdoe/training/foundation_english/exercise-14.md

-# Oppgave 14 - Diverse
+## Exercise 14 - Miscellaneous

-Oppgaven er valgfri samleoppgave av diverse utvidelser for å få løsningen din enda bedre.
+This optional exercise contains various extensions to improve you CRM solution.
+As always, we recommend you to at least read through it.

-**VALGFRIE OPPGAVER:**
+**OPTIONAL EXERCISES:**

-1. Lag 2 nye views i tabellen «Activities» for «My Activities» og «My Recently Completed» som lister ut hhv aktiviteter som ikke er fullført/kansellert som jeg er ansvarlig for og aktiviteter jeg er ansvarlig for som er fullført siste 3 måneder.
-Legg til shortcut til view-ene i navigation pane (under Company) og rename menyen «Company» til «CRM»
+1. Define 2 new views in the "Activities"-table for "My Activities" and "My Recently Completed" which list non-completed activities that the user is responsible for and activities that was completed the last 3 months, respectively.
+Add shortcuts in the Navigation Pane (under "Company") and rename menu "Company" to "CRM".
-   Tips: En kjapp måte å lage en nytt «nesten lik» table view er å høyreklikke på et eksisterende view og velge «Copy».
+   Tip: A quick way to make a new "almost identical" view is to right-click on an existing view and select "Copy".

-2. Lag et nytt table view i tabellen Companies for «My customers» som viser kunder hvor du er ansvarlig for Company eller hvor du er ansvarlig for en Contact.
-Legg til snarvei til dette view-et i navigation pane.
+2. Create a new view in table "Companies" called "My customers".
+This view should show customers/companies that the user is responsible for or companies where he/she is responsible for the Contact.
+Add a shortcut in the Navigation Pane.

-3. Lag en ny sikkerhetsgruppe «Key Account Managers».
-Legg til Super Users som medlem av denne gruppa.
-Gjør feltene «Is Customer», «Annual Sales» og «Annual Revenue» kun redigerbare for denne sikkerhetsgruppa men synlige for resten (Users).
+3. Create a new security group called "Key Account Managers".
+Add Super Users as a member of this group.
+Make fields "Is Customer", "Annual Sales" and "Annual Revenue" editable only for Key Account Managers, but visible for the rest (Users).
-Tips: Får å sette sikkerhet på gruppenivå per Object Class Property, huk av for «Allow granting of permissions for property» inne på arkfane Security på Object Class Property’ene.
-Deretter kan du legge til permissions i studio på disse (under Security -> Permissions).
+   Tip: In order to set security per Object Class Property on group level, check "Allow granting of permissions for property" in the Object Class Property's Security tab.
+Afterwards, set permissions under Security (left menu in Studio) -> Permissions.

-4. Legg inn mulighet for å kunne Explore (Browse Paths på Objektklassen) til andre objekter Company -> Activities, Contacts, Mail og Documents Request -> Companies, Contacts, Documents og Mail
+4. Add the possibility to Explore (Browse Paths on the Object Class) other objects.
-User -> Activities, Companies, Contacts, Documents, Mail, Requests
+   Company -> Activities, Contacts, Mail og Documents Request -> Companies, Contacts, Documents og Mail User -> Activities, Companies, Contacts, Documents, Mail, Requests

-   *Tips: Dette gjør at man i klienten kan utforske relaterte data (meny «Explore») når man f.eks. velger en liste av Companies.
-Dette settes opp i arkfane «Explore» under «Browse Paths» på egenskaper ved en Object Class.
-Når det explores vil feks Contacts listes ut – men da må Genus vite hvilken Contacts-utlisting den skal benytte.
-Om du ser i fasitløsningen på feks egenskapene ved Company i arkfane «Explore» under «Views» er det lagt inn et table view som «default view».
-Det er dette som benyttes når man bruker «Explore» i klienten (enten fra Explore menyen, eller når man dobbeltklikker på et tall i en rapport for å se det bakenforliggende).*
+   *Tip: This makes it possible to explore related data (menu "Explore") when a user for instance selects a list of Companies.
+You will have to set it up in the "Explore"-tab under "Browse Paths" among the properties of an Object Class.
+If a user explores Companies, Contacts should for example be listed - but first Genus needs to know which Contacts-list to use.
+If you open the properties of Company or Contacts in the provided solution (tab "Explore" under "Views"), you will se that a "default view" is selected.
+This is the view that is used when the user "Explore" (either from the Explore menu, or when the user double-clicks on a number in a report to see the underlying data).*